My sister and I have both successfully used oil of oregano to treat toenail fungus. Here I share our experiences.

 Fingernails can also get infected from a fungal infection, but the toenails seem to be a more common place for these infections to set up shop.
 Our toes are encased in a warm, damp environment for most of the day, which is a breeding ground for fungus.
 Letting your feet breathe as much as possible is an excellent way to prevent a fungus from setting up a permanent home on your feet.

 Some Tips for Prevention

-Sleeping barefoot, wearing open-toe slippers and cotton socks gives your feet and toes much-needed ventilation.
+Sleeping barefoot, and wearing open-toe slippers and cotton socks give your feet and toes much-needed ventilation.
 Wearing shoes that fit well and don’t cramp your toes is equally important.
-Unfortunately, even these measures are not always effective in preventing toenail fungus, and additional prevention and treatment is needed.
+Unfortunately, even these measures are not always effective in preventing toenail fungus, and additional prevention and treatment are needed.

 A toenail fungal infection is usually a sign of a systemic overgrowth of yeast.
 Eating probiotics is the best way to prevent recurrences of yeast and fungus and to get rid of a current imbalance.
 A cup of yogurt daily is excellent protection and it gives your body more of the healthy bacteria it needs to function properly.

 If you hate yogurt, then taking a probiotic supplement daily will work just as well.
 I used to struggle with yeast infections in other parts of my body.
 I also had an imbalance in my digestive tract that me a prime candidate for yeast infections.